PatiencePhakathi/AI-Productivity-Assistant/README.md

 - Task Planner

 ## ⚠️ Responsible AI

 - Outputs must be reviewed by users
 - AI may produce incorrect or biased responses

+## Responsible AI Use
+- AI outputs may not always be accurate
+- Users should review content before use
+- Avoid sharing sensitive information

 ## 📊 Outcome
 Improves productivity by saving time and automating repetitive tasks.